Hazardous waste is anything that could pose a danger either to people or to the environment.

 - Household chemicals

-Please don’t take hazardous waste to the landfill or put it out with your rubbish for collection.
-For health and safety reasons as well as public health and environmental reasons, hazardous waste needs to be managed by organisations with trained staff who can dispose of it as safely as possible.
+Please take hazardous waste to the Silverstream Transfer Station and use the Hazardous Waste drop off area provided.
+For health and safety reasons, as well as public health and environmental reasons, hazardous waste needs to be managed by organisations with trained staff who can dispose of it safely.

-You can take them to Waste Management Technical Services, 57-59 Port Road, Seaview (Monday to Friday).
+You can take them to the Silverstream Transfer Station Hazardous drop off area provided or Waste Management Technical Services, 57-59 Port Road, Seaview (Monday to Friday).
 For further information, ph 568 0780 or go to their website.

 Agrecovery is New Zealand’s solution for the safe disposal of unwanted agrichemicals, and the recycling of empty containers, drums and IBCs (Intermediate Bulk Container).
 Freephone 0800 247 326.